Neufund/ESOP/README.md

 ### Migration to new ESOP
 Employee and company may agree to migrate to ESOP with different set of rules.
 This happens via `ESOPMigration` smart contract that is provided by company and then accepted by employee.
 Please check comments around `allowEmployeeMigration` and `employeeMigratesToNewESOP` functions in `ESOP` for many interesting details.
-Migration process is strictly defined in the legal wrapper.
+Migration process is strictly defined in ESOP Terms & Conditions Document.

 ### TODO
 * `ESOPTypes` should be a library that defines `Employee` type.
 Update is simple however `dapple` test framework does not appear to support libraries anymore and currently I will not port all the test to truffle (which lacks many useful features - see later).
 * Options pool management functions (fadeout and options re-distribution, see `removeEmployeesWithExpiredSignaturesAndReturnFadeout`) should go to separate library.
 * Port all solidity tests from `dapple` (which is sadly discontinued) to `truffle`.
 * Let employees allow company to recover their options if they loose their private key.

-## Legal Wrapper
+* Implement option strike price as per employee variable.

+## ESOP Terms & Conditions Document
-Legal wrapper establishes ESOP and accompanying smart contracts as legally binding in off-chain legal system.
+Terms document establishes ESOP and accompanying smart contracts as legally binding in off-chain legal system.
 Please read the source document in /legal folder, it is really interesting!

-A fundamental problem we had to solve is **which contract form should prevail in case of conflict: computer code vs. terms in legal wrapper**.
+A fundamental problem we had to solve is **which contract form should prevail in case of conflict: computer code vs. terms in Terms document**.
 It's a story similar to multi-lingual legal documents (like you sign your ESOP with Chinese company which is originally in Chinese but translated to English).

 * In case of ESOP agreement we have an asymmetric situation in terms of information and power.
 Employees are considered at disadvantage in both.
 In such case, to make agreement legally binding, **it must be proven that employee could understand what s/he was signing**.
-Thus we had to make **legal wrapper to prevail over smart contract** as it is easy for an employee to prove s/he could not understood the Solidity code and make court take his/her side.
+Thus we had to make **ESOP Terms & Conditions Document to prevail over smart contract** as it is easy for an employee to prove s/he could not understood the Solidity code and make court take his/her side.
 If there are any conflicts, English language is to prevail.
 This situation will persist until there is a smart contract language that people are able to understand or they all learn Solidity.
 Whichever happens first.
 * In case of b2b agreements like when Limited Partner joins VC Fund, there is a symmetry both in information and power.
 This allows a smart contract to prevail (if you are rich person you can always ask your developer buddies to check the contract for you, still it may be much cheaper than to ask lawyers to do the same).
-In case of b2b the legal wrapper may be limited to just the most important business terms and still hold in court.
+In case of b2b the document with the Terms may be limited to just the most important business terms and still hold in court.

 Other fundamental problem is a possible conflict of spirit and letter of the law (remember TheDAO?).
 Can we have bugs in the code or all code is law?
-We are clearly on the side of spirit of law prevailing and our legal wrapper (and corresponding smart contract code!) contains **bug fixing provision** and **provision to change ESOP rules** in chapter 8.
+We are clearly on the side of spirit of law prevailing and our Term document (and corresponding smart contract code!) contains **bug fixing provision** and **provision to change ESOP rules** in chapter 8.

 The same chapter defines a few other blockchain-related provisions like what we do in case of fork and what should happen when employee looses his/her private key (in short: s/he looses all their options so keep your keys safe).

 Technically, wrapper is just a text document stored in IPFS, whose hash is added to ESOP smart contract.
 This document is filled with employee-specific variables and may be printed for reference.
 As you could expect we do not translate EVM bytecode to English.

 ## UI/D-APP
 It's [here](https://github.com/Neufund/ESOP-ui).
-Please note that options subscription form has terminology and content defined in legal wrapper and d-app UI conforms to that.
+Please note that options subscription form has terminology and content defined in ESOP Terms & Conditions Document and d-app UI conforms to that.

 ## Development
 ### Compiler